Scroll.in - Latest News, In depth news, India news, Politics news, Indian Cinema, Indian sports, Culture, Video News

 SHOOTING FILM SONGS

-Picture the song: Rain and romance in ‘Evano Oruvan’ from Mani Ratnam’s ‘Alaipayuthey’
+Watch: 'Saturday Night Live' continues to take on Donald Trump, who continues to dislike it

+'Listen, sweetheart, I’m about to be president.
+We’re all going to die.'

-Indian economy
+Indian Football

-Claim: 99.99% of Indian households have bank accounts.
-Fact: Survey missed 14% households

-The government has not specified the methodology it used to calculate households with bank accounts.
+Will Bengaluru FC be able to maintain their supremacy after the proposed revamp of club football?

+The three-year-old club has been a trend-setter in their approach so far.

 -